Svalorzen/CppCopyProposal/README.md

 B<int> b;
 ```

-The copied class must have the same number or less of template parameters than
+The type-copy must have the same number or less of template parameters than its
-the base class.
-Partial or full specializations of the base class can be allowed:
+type-base.
+Partial or full specializations of the type-base are allowed:

 ```cpp
 template <typename T, typename U>